opticdev/optic/website/blog/live-traffic-beta.md

 ---

 :::note **Beta Alert:**
-Starting today, you can now run Optic in Real API Environments, [sign up here](https://4babutyltxb.typeform.com/to/qd6PHfHI)
+Starting today, you can now run Optic in Real API Environments.
+[Sign up here](https://4babutyltxb.typeform.com/to/qd6PHfHI)!
 :::

 ![alt](/img/blog-content/lhc.jpg)

-Once our APIs are deployed in a real environment like staging or production, traffic races in from all directions and starts interacting with the API in the ways we expect, and in ways we could never anticipate.
+Once our APIs are deployed in a real environment like staging or production, traffic races in from all directions, interacting with the API in the ways we expect, and in ways we could never anticipate.
 These 'surprises' can teach us things and help us build better designed and more robust APIs.

-Physicists smash particles smash into one another in giant particle accelerators looking for surprising patterns, and for new information that questions their assumptions.
+Physicists smash particles into one another in giant particle accelerators looking for surprising patterns, and for new information that questions their assumptions about reality.

-When we put our APIs in the path of real traffic, reality smashes into our API specifications, our well-landscaped-happy-paths, and assumptions.
-And we learn, revise, and improve our work -- hopefully.
+When we put our APIs in the path of real traffic, reality smashes into our API specifications, our well-landscaped-happy-paths, and our assumptions.
+We learn, revise, and improve our work -- hopefully.

 There is so much to be learned from looking at our API's actual behavior and usage in the real-world.
 But are we really looking?
 Can we tell if our APIs are working as expected from the logs we collect today?

-Users have long asked for options to run Optic in real-environments to get more observability into their API's real behavior.
+Users have long asked for options to run Optic in real environments to get more observability into their API's real behavior.
 We have even observed teams using the local-cli in their real environments without official tooling or support from the main project.
 Now you can join [the beta and start monitoring your deployed APIs with Optic](https://4babutyltxb.typeform.com/to/qd6PHfHI).
 You can also check out [the docs to learn more about how the integrations work](/docs/deploy/live).

 ![alt](/img/blog-content/optic-contract-testing-diagram.svg)